minetest-mods/woodcutting/README.md

 ### (default) Settings
 ```
 woodcutting.settings = {
 	tree_distance = 1,    -- Apply tree nodes with this distance to the queue.
 1 means touching tree nodes only
 	leaves_distance = 2,  -- do not touch leaves around the not removed trees with this distance
 	player_distance = 80, -- Allow cutting tree nodes with this maximum distance away from player
+	dig_leaves = true,    -- Dig dacayable leaves after tree node is digged - can be changed trough woodcutting_dig_leaves in minetest.conf
 }
 ```